 Sighing, and sniffling from the cold, he turned away from her, stared at the reindeer, the broken window, the blazing lights, all seashells drifting away.

 “We planned for this day.
-You know what I where I wanna go.”
+You know where I wanna go.”

 Noel chuckled and shook her head.
 “And we’ll go there.
 Right after you see Gregory.”